 “Without love, our efforts to liberate ourselves and our world community from oppression and exploitation are doomed.”1bell hooks

 I recently participated in a weekend workshop organised to examine our part in societal dynamics of privilege and oppression, with an emphasis on race, and to explore working towards collective liberation.
 Although difficult, the workshop was a big learning experience for me and I feel compelled to write about it.
-This too has come with its challenges as I am new to writing about social justice issues and making this process public.
+This comes with challenges as I am new to writing about social justice issues and making this process public.
 What follows are reflections that include concepts from Processwork and thoughts expressed by other workshop participants, to whom I am indebted for developing my learning from this experience.

 One could say that the workshop fell apart, with several people of colour and one white person leaving midway.
 The absence of those who had chosen to leave greatly impacted the rest of the group.
 Although the experiences of the remaining (and absent) participants were diverse, there was general consensus around a sense of sadness and frustration that so often when people come together to address issues of social injustice, particularly racism, the same patterns inherent to those issues are repeated.
 Yet again we had not managed to create a safe and inclusive enough environment while engaging in these difficult but necessary conversations.